Ride Description

 Can we camp at the start on Friday?

 Yup!
 Areas are first-come, first-serve and we ask that when you pack up to leave no trace.
-There will be porta-johns on-site and a limited selection of cabins and yurts available.
-Most people come up Friday afternoon to stake their spot for the night.
+There will be porta-johns on-site and plenty of camp sites available.
+You may camp within 300 feet of FSR 222 between the 180 and FSR 222B.
+Many people come up Friday afternoon to stake their spot for the night.
 Rider check-in will be open from 5-8 p.m.

 Can we leave our vehicles at start camp?

 Absolutely!
 If you paid for the bus ride back we will transport you and your gear back to your car on Sunday after the event.
 Buses depart at 9 am, getting you to your car by 11 am.
-If you bring a buddy they can drive your vehicle and gear to end camp Saturday and hopefully set up your campsite for you!
+Or, you can bring a buddy!
+They can drive your vehicle and gear to end camp Saturday and hopefully set up your campsite for you too!

 How do I get my gear to the end camp?

-If you don’t have someone taking your car and gear to end camp, your gear will be shuttled to the Canyon camp prior to your arrival.
+If you don’t have someone taking your car and gear to end camp, your gear will be shuttled to end camp prior to your arrival.
 You will need to load all of your gear on the truck early Saturday morning prior to ride start.
 Please label your items as we are not responsible for lost or stolen gear.
 We will arrange to have riders and bikes* back to Flagstaff Sunday morning starting at 9 a.m. via extra vehicles, trailers, and bus.
-For return transportation, please indicate on the registration form if you need a ride to start camp ($65) or make arrangements to have someone take your vehicle to end camp (directions available at start camp).
+For return transportation, please indicate on the registration form if you need a ride to start camp ($60) or make arrangements to have someone take your vehicle to end camp (directions available at start camp).
+Don’t forget to pack an extra blanket to pad your bike for the ride back.

 What happens at end camp?